Effects of An Amputation on a Partnership – Partner Perspective

 Keep in mind that while your partner’s journey may not be something you understand, you can still be there for them.
 You can always listen.
 Encourage them to bring you along as much of that journey as they can, even if it means they say things you may not want to hear.
 You don’t have to “fix” any of your partner’s problems – all you have to do is validate their feelings and give them a space to feel safe to express themselves; this is not the time to agree or disagree with how they feel.
 Loss of a limb can bring on depression, and if that person has very little history of depression, it may be very disorienting for you to suddenly be with a depressed person.
 Your partnership may have been full of joy prior to their loss, and now you’re not sure if it will ever come back.
 One of the best things you can do is maintain your hope that time will help with the recovery of everyone’s mental health – that and surround yourself with supportive people and role models of couples who have been through similar situations.

 If you feel that it could help your partner, please show them our article that is similar to this one but explores the point of view of the patient.
-In addition, we will have more articles on how traumatic amputations can affect different types of relationships, including from the perspective of families, co-workers and friends, and first-person accounts of spouses of amputees.
+In addition, we have more articles on how traumatic amputations can affect different types of relationships, including from the perspective of families and friends.
 Be sure to subscribe to our blog using the blue box to the right to receive updates on when those articles are published.
 If you are the partner of someone with an amputation who is struggling, please reach out to us – we may be able to help and /or connect you to someone who can.
 And please comment below if you have any questions or have anything encouraging that you would like to share with your peers.

 - Good Therapy - When It All Falls Apart: Trauma’s Impact on Intimate Relationships